Hairwraps U.K. Product F.A.Q.

 The thickness of each Wrap can vary ever so slightly, but in general, they a little thinner than a pencil.

-Choose LOOP or WEFT CLIP
+Choose from a SMALL LOOP, LARGE LOOP or a WEFT CLIP.

 Colours of beads may vary, depending on what I have in stock, but I match as precisely as possible.